 With its medieval fortresses Carcassonne is a popular tourist attraction and the town receives some three million visitors annually.
 The knights of the road saddle their steel horses to head in southwesterly direction.

 On descent the riders pass the monument in honour of Fabio Casartelli, who died in a crash on the descent of the Portet d’Aspet in the 1995 Tour de France.
 Back in the valley the road immediately goes back up again, this time to head for the summit of the Col de Menté.
 This is a 6.9 kilometres climb at 8.1% with, early on, some intimidating double digit stretches.

 A descent with a lot of hairpins, especially in the first part, takes the riders to the valley of the Garonne.
 Momentarily the Tour de France dips its toe into Spain and on rolling roads the route continues to the base of the Col du Portillon.
 The fairly regular closing climb is 8.3 kilometres at 7.1%.

 The summit of the Portillon lies 10 kilometres before the finish.
 Fast descenders can take advantage as it’s almost all downhill after the top.
-Three hairpins in short succession with 5 kilometres out could be tricky – and on it goes on flying descent.
+Three hairpins in short succession with 5 kilometres out could be tricky – and on it goes on a probably rainy descent.
 The last kilometre is played out on the flat.
 The winner follows in the footsteps of Thomas Voeckler (2012), Michael Rogers (2014), and Chris Froome (2016).

 That last victory was startling.
 People always thought of Froome as a poor descender, but when all GC-favourites reached the crest of the then last climb Peyresourde together, he dropped down like a rock and won the race 13 seconds ahead of his opponents.